wcordor/Courtside-Vision/README.md

 ## What is it?

-Courtside Vision is an NBA analytics dashboard designed to help users compare team matchups and player performance using the BALLDONTLIE API.
+Courtside Vision is an NBA analytics dashboard designed to help users compare team match-ups and player performance using the BALLDONTLIE API.
 It leverages TypeScript for robust data handling and features a custom fallback system to ensure a seamless user experience even when hitting external API rate limits.

 ## Tech Stack